The Importance of God’s Word

 This plan is exactly as it sounds, you spend 5 days of your 7 day week reading the Bible.
 This plan will have you in the Old Testament and the New Testament at the same time.
 However, a unique feature of this plan is that the Old Testament readings follow a roughly chronological arrangement.
 What that means is that you may read about a story of King David in 1 or 2 Samuel, and then read the Psalm he wrote during that story!
 This is a really fun way to read the Old Testament and it really offers great context to a number of the Psalms!

 Here is a PDF version of this plan.
-Five Day Bible Reading Schedule 2021
+Bible Reading Schedule 2022

 4.)
 The One Year Bible

 This plan is a specially designed Bible that takes you through the Bible in one year.
-This Bible is promoted as the “best-selling daily reading Bible… It divides the text into 365 segments (from the Old and New Testaments, Psalms, and Proverbs each day), so you can read through the entire Bible in one year, in as little as 15 minutes a day.”
+This Bible is described as “Setting and maintaining a goal of reading through the Bible in a year can be tough in the busyness of everyday life.
+The ESV Every Day Bible was designed from the ground up to be an inviting daily-reading Bible, to help readers achieve their goal of reading through the Bible in a year.
+Each daily reading presents a passage from the Old Testament, New Testament, Psalms, and Proverbs in an attractive double-column typesetting printed on high-quality Bible paper.”
 If convenience is a priority for you, and if you would rather do without clumsy bookmarks, this may be the plan for you.